unsafecode/docker-multiple-deployments/README.md

 By running some scripts, you can run two versions __side by side__, and make changes to them independently.

+Additionally, this branch features a custom logic that lets the user pick either channels through a simple Web page.

 ## What is missing

+__This used to be a limitation of the original version, but it solved in this branch__

-Being a simple demo, you will actually need to hit two different HTTP ports in order to reach either of two versions.
-In more advanced scenarios, like _canary_ and _stable_ channels, will need to make this "selection" __transparent__ for the end user.
+~~Being a simple demo, you will actually need to hit two different HTTP ports in order to reach either of two versions.
+In more advanced scenarios, like _canary_ and _stable_ channels, will need to make this "selection" __transparent__ for the end user.~~

-One easy way to achieve that is to put an additional _reverse proxy_ in front of both versions, and let it re-route users based on some custom logic.
-For instance, you might assign _canary users_ an additional cookie during the login phase and then they will hit the _canary_ version of the app when Nginx filters and proxies their requests.
+~~One easy way to achieve that is to put an additional _reverse proxy_ in front of both versions, and let it re-route users based on some custom logic.
+For instance, you might assign _canary users_ an additional cookie during the login phase and then they will hit the _canary_ version of the app when Nginx filters and proxies their requests.~~

-Additionaly, this a __stateless__ app, meaning it doesn't manage or access any data, like databases.
+This a __stateless__ app, meaning it doesn't manage or access any data, like databases.
 If you need to account for those as well (like _always_ in the real world), there are some challenges you need to be aware of: first, you surely can add more images and containers for them, but those __will not__ include all the data the app will likely